jeanliu-cmu-F24/MB-RGCN/README.md

     d. `Utils/`: This is a folder with script serves the utility purposes

-     -  `constants.oy`: This script covers the macros definition used in the project
+     -  `constants.py`: This script covers the macros definition used in the project

      - `NNLayers.py`: This script covers functions for tensorflow parameters management, and the basic layers such as FC (fully connected) layer, dropout layer, normalization layers, etc., and basic functions such as activation functions for neural networks construction and training

      - `TimeLogger.py`: This script serves as the logging helper

   2. python scripts for experiment purpose

      Under the folder `Experiments/`, you can find the codes used to carry out the experiments for comparison and evaluation purpose

   a. `Baselines/`: In this folder, there are the codes for comparison among the state-of-the-art baseline models.
 The script is named directly with the baselines' names